piotrvvilk/kaloszek/README.md

 <H1>KALOSZEK - AccuWeather EPD frame</H1>
-Every 30min „Kaloszek” try to connect with accuweather server.
-Because accuweather trial version allow up to 50 calls per Day, device uses 4 separate keys to make sure weather will be downloaded in all 24H.
-Information about forcast and actually weather are downloaded separetly.
-After completing all data, device display it on screen and going to sleep.

 <H2>1.
 How does it work</H2>
+Every 30min Kaloszek connects to AccuWeather server.
+Because AccuWeather trial version allow up to 50 calls per day, device uses 4 separate keys to make sure weather will be downloaded in all 24H.
+Information about forcast and current weather are downloaded separetly.
+After completing all data, device display it on screen and going to sleep.

 <H2>2.
 Hardware </H2>
 - Waveshare EPD  4.2inch, 400x300